 HISTORICAL ANALYSIS UTILIZING SATELLITE IMAGERY AND MACHINE LEARNING

 Pu Mat National Park

-We are collaborating with Save Vietnam Wildlife and Satellite Imaging Corporation to map the Pu Mat National Park, located in Nghệ An Province in Vietnam's North Central Coast region.
+We are collaborating with Save Vietnam Wildlife to map the Pu Mat National Park, located in Nghệ An Province in Vietnam's North Central Coast region.
 By utilizing historical satellite imagery and Machine Learning technology we aim to categorize the park, such as vegetation types.
 This data will then be utilized to track changes in the park's composition over time, allowing for future prediction of potential negative impacts the external and internal environment might have on the remaining wildlife in the park.

 CONTACT US TO LEARN MORE

 Want to learn more about this research project?
 Please reach out using the contact form below and we'll be in touch: